How to Upload or Transfer Images to a Computer

 - Sync the camera to the computer and transfer the pictures.
 With most camera software, as soon as you connect the camera to the computer, something will pop up asking if you would like to sync the pictures to the computer.
-After that it's pretty self-explanatory.
+After that, just follow the instructions on the screen.
 If nothing pops up or it was never supposed to pop up in the first place, find and open the camera software.

 - (Optional) Delete pictures from camera’s memory.
 Now that the pictures should be safely on your hard drive, the software should have an option for you to delete the files on the camera.